Should Prince Harry be stripped of his royal title? Half of Brits think, yes!

 Opinion: 'Harry & Meghan' docuseries does not say anything that we already don't know

-A recent poll conducted by YouGov in the UK on behalf of The Times found that almost half of brits who are surveyed want Duke to be stripped from his royal title.
-As per the poll, 44% of the people think Harry's title should be removed, while 32% feel that there is no need to take his title back.
+A recent poll conducted by YouGov in the UK on behalf of The Times found that almost half of Brits who are surveyed want the Duke to be stripped off his royal title.
+As per the poll, 44% of the people think Harry should be stripped off the title, while 32% feel that there is no need to take his title back.

-The same poll also found that people are more sympathetic toward Prince William and his wife Kate Middleton than Harry and Meghan.
-Some 44 % have a soft corner with the Prince and Princess of Wales, while only 17% have sided with Harry and Meghan.
+The same poll also found that people are more sympathetic towards Prince William and his wife Kate Middleton than Harry and Meghan.
+Some 44 % have a soft corner with the Prince and Princess of Wales, while only 17% sided with Harry and Meghan.

 When asked about the new series, 23% of people thought that series made them think worse about the couple, while only 7% said that they felt better and had a good impression of Harry and Meghan.